afomera/richer-text.js/docs/src/ruby-changelog.md

 ---

+## 0.9.0

+- Added support for @mention nodes on the Ruby gem side.
+Requires RicherText.js v0.14 or higher.
+  - Mention nodes are supported for either HTML or JSON renderers.
+For full support, it's recommended you use JSON storage.
+  - You can return the `mentionees` from any RichText record, for example: `post.body.mentionees` will return the parsed HTML/JSON mentionees.
+This requires you to be using Global IDs from your JSON endpoint the RicherText.js receives.

 ## 0.8.0

 - Added basic support for [Rhino Editor](https://rhino-editor.vercel.app) to use RicherText to store JSON from the editor.
 Richer Text will handle attaching and saving ActiveStorage attachments so you don't need to worry about storing them yourself.